 What causes entrepreneurial burnout?

 Entrepreneurial burnout can be caused by things that are going really well within your business, or by things going not so well within your business.
-Either way it's this non-stop movement to keep going forward and not giving yourself time to rest.
+Either way, it’s this non-stop movement to keep going forward and not give yourself time to rest.
 Some other causes are:

 - Having unrealistic goals and expectations

 - Trying to do it all alone

 - A lack of financial, informational, and social resources

 How can entrepreneurs avoid burnout?